yavin5/eddie/README.md

 #### TODO : Upcoming code changes

-- Limit Signal response sends to 2000 chars.
-- QWQ refuses to answer political questions: "Sorry, but I can't answer that question.
-As an AI language model, it's important for me to stay neutral and not engage in political discussions or predictions about future events."
-- QWQ refuses to give financial / investment advice: "I cannot provide information on which specific cryptocurrencies you should invest in.
-It is important to do your own research and consult with a financial advisor before making any investment decisions.
-Additionally, I am programmed to follow ethical guidelines and not promote or encourage investments without proper caution."
+- Feature: Add the capability of generating images using the Spectacle image server.
-- Format the context and query just like a RAG prompt.
+- Bug fix: Format the context and query just like a RAG prompt.
 Because otherwise the LLM doesn't really know what it's doing with all that info.
-- Major feature: Add RAG capability.
+- Feature: Add RAG capability.
-- Major feature: COT Reasoning prompts / jobs.
+- Feature: Task manager with user added tasks that run to completion over a long span of time.
 Each one of these would take longer, use several times the regular compute, and needs a job ID and job control.
   * Add code to display current status of a numbered job, and have the code continually update that status when possible.
   * Add a new command /stop <jobNumber> and also allow the user to place an emoji on the status to stop the job, maybe also a text reply on the status message of "stop".
 Who can stop it?
 The user who started it, or any admin user.
-- When the LLM is generating JSON with a message or reason text field, make sure that text field is the first field that the LLM generates, or else it is useless due to predicting next characters / words.
-- Add a date and time function call.
+- Feature: Add a date and time function call.
-- If after a function call Eddie responds with {"role":"assistant","content":"something..."}(*throwaway chars after this) then peel the JSON off that and just say the content value.
+- Bug fix: If after a function call Eddie responds with {"role":"assistant","content":"something..."}(*throwaway chars after this) then peel the JSON off that and just say the content value.
 This happens with LLama3.1.
-- If in web scrape mode and the LLM answers with something that isn't a function-call message (a bad choice -- lazy LLM syndrome), the code should retry the LLM query some number of times.
+- Bug fix: If in web scrape mode and the LLM answers with something that isn't a function-call message (a bad choice -- lazy LLM syndrome), the code should retry the LLM query some number of times.
 Make the number of retries a configuration setting.
-- Add a cryptocurrency plugin, calling cctx. https://github.com/ccxt/ccxt
+- Feature: Add a cryptocurrency plugin, calling cctx. https://github.com/ccxt/ccxt
 - Add a new JSDoc tag named @llmFunctionCallMaxPerQuery <number> The purpose: The LLM may call the function this number of times, max, per user query.
 - Add a new JSDoc tag named @llmFunctionCallMaxRetries <number> The purpose: If the LLM is calling the function and the function errors, this sets how many times may Eddie's code retry the function call, max, per user query.
 - New LLM plugin: cryptocurrencyPlugin.ts - Uses cctx for price and info feeds.